confluentinc/confluent-kafka-javascript/MIGRATION.md

    For compatibility, as many error types as possible have been retained, but it is better to switch to checking the `error.code`.

+   Note that `KafkaJSAggregateError` remains as before.
+Check the `.errors` array for the individual errors when checking the error code.

    Exhaustive list of error types and error fields removed:

    | Error                                     | Change                                                                                                                                                                                                                                                                                                                                             |
    |-------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
    | `KafkaJSNonRetriableError`                | Removed.
 Retriable errors are automatically retried by librdkafka, so there's no need for this type.
 Note that `error.retriable` still exists, but it's applicable only for transactional producer, where users are expected to retry an action themselves.
 All error types using this as a superclass now use `KafkaJSError` as their superclass. |